 GASB Statement No. 84, Fiduciary Activities.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The requirements of this Statement are effective for periods beginning after December 15, 2018.
-The Medical Center has not determined its effect of this Statement.
+The requirements of this Statement are effective for periods beginning after December 15, 2019.